 Wrongful convictions result from improper forensic science, unreliable informant testimony, eyewitness misidentification, incriminating statements and false confessions.
 DNA evidence in criminal cases has the ability to reduce these errors greatly.

 The laws surrounding all matters related to the use of DNA samples can be complicated and difficult to understand.
 Each case is unique and therefore there are no set guidelines for every case.
 DNA lawyers handle hundreds of cases a day and have the most knowledge to guide you through the process.
-For more information, it is best to contact a criminal attorney in your area for professional legal advice.
+For more information, it is best to contact a criminal defense attorney in your area for professional legal advice.

 Dial (305) 261-7000 if you have any questions.
 Gallardo Law Firm is here to help you.